Bath, Maine: Geography

-Bath is located at (43.916293, −69.822565).

 According to the United States Census Bureau, the city has a total area of 13.22 sqmi, of which 4.12 sqmi are covered by water.

 Greenspace

 The city of Bath includes several nature preserves that are protected by the Kennebec Estuary Land Trust, including Thorne Head Preserve (located 2.1 miles north of Bath) and Butler Head Preserve (located 5.2 miles north of Bath).
 Also, numerous parks and walking trails are located throughout the town, such as the Whiskeag Trail.